Maslansky + Partners: History

-m+p was founded by Frank Luntz and Michael Maslansky (author of the Language of Trust) in 1992, after both served as pollsters for the Ross Perot presidential campaign.
-In 1994, the firm worked with house minority leader Newt Gingrich to develop a messaging platform known as the Contract with America.
+m+p was founded by Frank Luntz and Michael Maslansky in 1992, after both served as pollsters for the Ross Perot presidential campaign.
+In 1994, the firm worked with U.S. House of Representatives Minority Leader Newt Gingrich to develop a messaging platform known as the Contract with America.
 In 2005, the firm was acquired by the Omnicom Group and has maintained a focus on nonpartisan messaging work with nonprofits and industries from pharma, to finance, to utilities, and others.